The Telegraph's main headline of the day | ExBulletin

 The Telegraph’s main headline of the day

 Welcome to The Telegraph’s early morning news briefing.
-Here are some of the main articles covered on Saturday.
+Here are some of the main articles covered on Sunday.
 Sign up for a free front page newsletter to be briefed twice daily by email.
-1. Europe’s position on AstraZeneca jab is irresponsible, says Vaccines
+1. SAS has begun to interfere with Russian intervention around the world.

-The British Vaccine Tsar has accused Emmanuel Mark Long and Angela Merkel of damaging the Astra Zeneca vaccine as “totally irresponsible.”
-In fear that the EU Jabbs failure triggered a third covid wave that could spread to the UK.
+SAS soldiers will be instructed to impede Russian intervention around the world as part of a major shift in defense priorities.

-In her first major interview, Kate Bingham, former head of the government’s vaccine task force, accused the French president and the German prime minister of questioning the efficacy of the vaccine after questioning the efficacy of a vaccine developed by British scientists.
+The SAS and other units of the Special Forces group will work with MI6 to conduct covert surveillance operations against Russian spies and troops.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online